-I received this message from a woman who got a "triangle" piercing done in NYC, and it was nowhere near where a triangle should be placed:
+I did a consultation for a woman who got a "triangle" piercing done in NYC, and it was nowhere near where a triangle should be placed:

 I just got this piercing done at a pretty reputable studio in NYC.
 But after reading up (even more) and seeing even more pics online, I'm wondering if it was placed too low?
 Would you please see the pic attached and give me your professional opinion?
 Thanks!!
 I wish you were near, but I felt confident in the piercer I ended up choosing locally :-)

 Your piercing appears to be too low by about an inch or so!
 Note that on a triangle piercing, even if it is 1 or 2 mm lower than where it should be, that will affect its ability to increase sensations.

 When you spread your inner labia, can you see the ring between them?
 I'd be surprised if you don't.
 I think you probably got a pair of inner labia piercings that are linked together.
 A triangle piercing should be placed at the base of the hood where it forms from the body, as high up as it can go and still be under the clitoral nerve bundle (clitoral shaft).
 I don't believe you are at risk of any nerve damage from this placement, but you are not going to experience any added clitoral sensation as a result of the low placement.